 For a more comprehensive test, run the ImageMagick validation suite.
-Ghostscript is a prerequisite, otherwise the EPS, PS, and PDF tests will fail.
+Ghostscript and Freetype are prerequisites, otherwise expect the EPS, PS, PDF and text annotations tests to fail.

 Congratulations, you have a working ImageMagick distribution and you are ready to use ImageMagick to convert, compose, or edit your images or perhaps you'll want to use one of the Application Program Interfaces for C, C++, Perl, and others.

-Building ImageMagick source for Windows requires a modern version of Microsoft Visual Studio IDE.
+Building ImageMagick source for Windows can be done with a modern version of Microsoft Visual Studio IDE.
 Users have reported success with the Borland C++ compiler as well.
 If you don't have a compiler you can still install a self-installing binary release.

 Next, launch your Visual Studio IDE and choose Open->Project.
-Select the configure workspace from the ImageMagick-6.8.6/VisualMagick/configure folder and press Open.
+Select the configure workspace from the ImageMagick-7.1.1/VisualMagick/configure folder and open configure.sln.
 Choose Build->Build Solution to compile the program and on completion run the program.

 Press Next and click on the multi-threaded static build.
-If you are using the Visual Studio 6.0 IDE, make sure no check is next to the Generate Visual Studio 7 format option.
 Now press, on Next twice and finally Finish.
 The configuration utility just created a workspace required to build ImageMagick from source.
-Choose Open->Project and select the VisualStaticMT workspace from the ImageMagick-6.8.6/VisualMagick/ folder.
+Choose Open->Project and select the VisualStaticMT workspace from the ImageMagick-7.1.1/VisualMagick/ folder.
 Finally, choose Build->Build Solution to compile and build the ImageMagick distribution.